Prathmeshk9561/Pick-DropModule/README.md

-# Pick and Drop Project
+# Pick and Drop Module

 ## Overview
 <p>The Pick and Drop project is a web application designed to facilitate the sending of packages from one location to another. <br>